TechByDami/printf/README.md

 To be updated later
 Printf project, First Alx group projectt
-This mimics the printf in
+This mimics the printf in the s